MicrosoftDocs/win32/desktop-src/HyperV_v2/cim-capabilities.md

 ---
-Description: 'An abstract class for subclasses that describes the abilities of an associated managed element, and the potential of the abilities.' ms.assetid: 'f0ffddf5-99d4-49be-ac0a-c2cfd4a92d96'
+Description: An abstract class for subclasses that describes the abilities of an associated managed element, and the potential of the abilities. ms.assetid: f0ffddf5-99d4-49be-ac0a-c2cfd4a92d96
-title: 'CIM\_Capabilities class'
+title: CIM\_Capabilities class
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CIM\_Capabilities class